AminurRouf/orcid-oauth-2/README.md

 ##Quick Setup
 - Clone or down the project on to your machine.
 - Open app\oricd-oauth-2.csproj in Visual Studio.
-- Amend client-id and client-secret to your orcid client id and secret.
+- In web.config amend client-id and client-secret to your orcid client id and secret.
 - press F5 to run website.
 Navigate to home page.
 Click Log In (i.e Navigate to http://localhost:55247/Account/Login)
 - Click the "Orcid" sign in button.
 This should take you to the Orcid "authorise" page.
 - Sign in to your Orid account and press authorise.
 You should then be redirected to http://localhost:55247/access, where you can see your orcid details.